 Just because Bumble doesn’t provide information about a person’s activity directly doesn’t mean there’s no way of getting it.
-There are in fact several different ways of gauging someone’s level of activity on the site, ranging from the simple and direct to outright stalker behavior.
+There are several different ways of gauging someone’s level of activity on the site, ranging from the direct and straightforward to outright stalker behavior.

 “Hey, you haven’t answered in a while, and I’m wondering if you just don’t want to talk with me anymore.
-That’s obviously your choice, but I’d like to know up front so I can know whether I should start directing my own energy in other directions.
+That’s your choice, but I’d like to know upfront so I can know whether I should start directing my own energy in other directions.
 Thanks!” or “I hope I haven’t offended or annoyed you.
-I thought we were making a connection but it seems like you’re not interested now.
+I thought we were making a connection, but it seems like you’re not interested now.
 Maybe you’re just too busy, or maybe something else has come up?
-In any event, I’d appreciate it if you could answer this and let me know what’s up.” are a lot more likely to rekindle a conversation, if there’s a real connection, than any of the following advice.
+In any event, I’d appreciate it if you could answer this and let me know what’s up.” are a lot more likely to rekindle a conversation, if there’s a real connection.

 Screenshot the Profile

 The easiest way to determine if the person is active is to keep tabs on their profile.